okinasevych/zotero-network-graph/README.md

 Network-style visualization for Zotero collections.

-The Zotero features that have influenced my current idea include:
+The Zotero features that have influenced the current idea include:

 - the Timelines feature for visualizing Zotero items over time, and
 - the Related window that allows one to arbitrarily map individual Zotero items to other Zotero items.